 Take note of power-hungry appliances

-You can reduce your energy requirements by considering certain appliances that still consume power in standby mode.
-Modern TVs, gaming consoles, and even surround sound systems consume electricity even when in standby mode.
-This means that even though they're off, they can still draw power from your solar power system.
+Energy requirements can be brought down by taking into consideration few appliances that draw power even when they are switched off.
+All modern TVs, gaming consoles, and even surround sound systems remain connected to the power source and consume electricity, even when on standby.
+This means that even if they are off, they can take power from your solar power system.

-Of course, sizing is supposed to take care of the energy requirements of all devices in your home, but occasionally keeping some of these devices off when they are not in use can conserve a lot of energy.
+Of course, sizing is designed to cater for the energy needs of all devices in your home, but sometimes, turning off some of these devices when not in use can save a lot of energy.
 Devices that have a continuous display of some sort are usually big culprits too.
 Simply unplug them so that they won't consume any power in idle mode.

-You can end up saving up to 10% of energy used in your home in a year.
-This will not only be good for your battery, but also for the other devices you used in your solar power system.
-In the end, you can expect your solar power system to serve you for a long duration.
+In a year, you could possibly save up to 10% of the amount of energy consumed in your home.
+This will be good for your battery as well as the other devices you incorporated in your solar power system.
+Therefore, with proper installation, you should be planning for your solar power system to offer its services for a long time.

 Be wary of your refrigerator’s power usage fluctuations